ashan36/pixabay-image-search/readme.md

 Follow the instructions [here](https://reactnative.dev/docs/environment-setup) for setting up the dev environment and the React Native CLI.

 Once you have the environment configured, navigate to the project root and use `npm run android` to start the development build.
-If you get an error, you likely need to start your emulator with the ADV manager in Android studio before running.dd
+If you get an error, you likely need to start your emulator with the ADV manager in Android studio before running.

 ## Android Device